-The auditors' attention was focused on:

-- Consideration of compliance of the Company's accounting policy with the requirements of applicable financial reporting standards; - Acquiring an understanding of the processes and internal controls related to revenue recognition, taking into account the business environment and applicable accounting standards; - Understanding and evaluation of the process of recognizing the Company's income, including implementation of relevant key controls and testing of these on the basis of a sample; - Identification of concluded construction contracts: - Based on a random independent, impartial and representative sample of construction contracts, we confirmed the amount of recognized revenues and costs during the year per project, based on selected payment certificates; - Assessment of the adequacy relevant disclosures in the financial statements as well as their compliance with IFRS adopted by the EU.
+Key audit matter Our audit procedures Recognition of revenue Revenue from sales for the year ended December 3 31, 2024 amounted to EUR 17.433 thousand (EUR 16.307 thousand in 2023).
+As at December 3 1, 2024 trade receivables amounted to EUR 3.359 thousand (EUR 3.208 thousand in 2023).
+See Note 3.3.
+Recognition of Revenue and Note 4.
+Information on segments in related annual financial statements The Company's income comes from the sale The auditors' attention was focused on: of services in civil engineering.
+Consideration of compliance of the Company's accounting policy with the Revenue is a key measure used to assess requirements of applicable financial reporting the performance of a Company's operations standards; and the amount of transactions has a Acquiring an understanding of the processes significant impact on the financial and internal controls related to revenue statements.
+A risk exists that revenues are recognition, taking into account the business presented in amounts higher than actually environment and applicable accounting realized, as well as the risk that income is standards; recognized for an inadequate period in order Understanding and evaluation of the process to better the results of the period. of recognizing the Company's including implementation of relevant key In view of the above, we considered that the controls and testing of these on the basis of existence, accuracy and completeness of a sample; income as well as its distribution in the Identification of concluded construction proper period required our increased contracts; attention and as such we considered it a key audit issue • Based on a random independent, impartial and representative sample of construction contracts, we confirmed the amount of recognized revenues and costs during the year per project, based on selected payment certificates; Assessment of the adequacy of relevant disclosures in the financial statements as well as their compliance with IFRS adopted by the EU.